Here’s the difference between a mortgage APR and interest rate

 Of course, if you’re purchasing a home and your seller is offering a generous amount in closing cost concessions, then you may be able to benefit from both a low rate and low out-of-pocket closing costs.

-Consider how long you’ll have your mortgage
+Consider how long you’ll have your mortgage when deciding between interest rate vs APR

 When it comes to evaluating APR, another important factor is how long you plan to live in your home.
 The APR assumes you will stay in your mortgage for the full term (e.g., 30 years on a 30-year loan).
-If you plan on moving within a few years, or you’re thinking about refinancing after a certain time (most likely the case if you have an adjustable-rate mortgage), then it may make sense to pay fewer upfront fees and get a higher APR.
+If you plan on moving within a few years, or you’re thinking about refinancing after a certain time (most likely the case if you have an adjustable-rate mortgage, or ARM), then it may make sense to pay fewer upfront fees and get a higher APR.
 That way, the total cost will be less over the first few years.
 But, if this is your “forever home,” then it usually makes sense to choose a mortgage that has the lowest APR.

 Consider how long it would be before you’d recoup any closing costs paid upfront; it may be worth it to pay a higher APR for a lower interest rate over the life of your loan.
 To decide between paying a higher interest rate or APR, divide the cost of the points by the monthly amount saved in interest.